web-platform-dx/baseline-browser-mapping/README.md

 ## Prerequisites

-To use this package, you'll need:
+To use this package locally, you'll need:

 - Node.js (a supported [current, active LTS, or maintenance LTS release](https://nodejs.org/en/about/previous-releases))

+To use this package in a browser, the browser will need to support ES6 modules.
+ES6 modules have been Baseline since May 2018.

 ## Install